sercrod/sercrod/docs/guide/7-binding-and-events-advanced.en.md

 This chapter extends the binding concepts introduced earlier.
 It covers additional output and attribute bindings,
-showing how Nablla continues to rely on the same data flow model.
+showing how Sercrod continues to rely on the same data flow model.

 ---